On homogeneous Hermite-Lorentz spaces: Introduction

 \subsubsection{Holomorphic sectional curvature}

-Differential geometry can be developed for Hermite-Lorentz metrics exactly as in the usual Hermitian as well as the usual Lorentz cases \cite{Romero2}.
+Differential geometry can be developed for general pseudo-Hermitian metrics exactly as in the usual Hermitian as well as the usual pseudo-Hermitian cases.
 In particular, there is a Levi-Civita connection and a Riemann curvature tensor $R$.
-The {\bf holomorphic sectional curvature} $K(u)$ is the sectional curvature of the real 2-plane $\C u$; $K(u) = \frac{g(R(u, Ju)u, Ju)}{g(u,u)g(v,v)-g(u,v)^2}$ (this requires $u$ to be non isotropic $g(u, u) \neq 0$, in order to divide by the volume volume $u\wedge Ju$).
-So, $K$ is a real function on an open set of the projectivization bunble of $TM$ (which fibers over $M$ with fiber type $\P^n(\C)$).
+For a tangent vector $u$, the {\bf holomorphic sectional curvature} $K(u)$ is the sectional curvature of the real 2-plane $\C u$; $K(u) = \frac{g(R(u, Ju)Ju, u)}{g(u,u)^2}$ (this requires $u$ to be non isotropic $g(u, u) \neq 0$, in order to divide by the volume $u\wedge Ju$).
+So, $K$ is a real function on an open set of the projectivization bundle of $TM$ (which fibers over $M$ with fiber type $\P^n(\C)$).

-In fact, $K$ determines the full Riemann tensor in the K\"ahler case \cite{Kob-Nom, Romero1} (but not in the general Hermitian case).
-In particular, the case $K$ constant in the (usual) K\"ahler case corresponds to the most central homogeneous spaces: $\C^n$, $\P^n(\C)$ and $\H^n(\C)$ (the complex hyperbolic space).
+In fact, $K$ determines the full Riemann tensor in the pseudo-K\"ahler case \cite{Kob-Nom, Romero1} (but not in the general pseudo-Hermitian case).
+In particular, the case $K$ constant in the definite K\"ahler case corresponds to the most central homogeneous spaces: $\C^n$, $\P^n(\C)$ and $\H^n(\C)$ (the complex hyperbolic space).
 K\"ahler-Lorentz spaces of constant curvature are introduced below.